horychtom/chess-undergrad-project/README.md

 This project was created as a semestralk work for Java course at uni.
 Whole development happend in private school gitlab repo, this is just a share of finished project.

+The app is in maven, so all dependencies are in pom.xml file and will be automatically downloaded by your IDE.
+To run the app run /src/main/java/cz/cvut/fel/pjv/chessproject/App.java

 **features:**
 * GUI (JavaFX)
 * save/load the game via Json parsing